tomek-ch/json-placeholder-crud/README.md

 ## {JSON} Placeholder CRUD

-**Quick note**: The resources aren't actually updated on the server so you can't see the effects of create, update and delete.
+**Quick note**: The resources aren't actually updated on the server so you can't see the effects of create and update.

 ### Installation